Skip to main content Skip to complementary content

 Anyone with Can edit access to the space can run a report task, but if the report task owner does not have Can edit access to the space, the report task cannot run successfully.
 Therefore, if the user who owns a report task loses Can edit access, or is removed from the space or the tenant, either the ownership of the report task needs to change or the report task should be recreated by someone with sufficient permissions.

 Keep in mind that if you change the owner of a report task for an app which uses section access, certain behaviors can be expected.
-For more information, see Tabular reporting and section access.
+For more information, see In-app reporting and section access.

 Report filters and report task ownership